Mark-MDO47/ArduinoClass/04_TheFinale/README.md

 #define SOUND_ACTIVE_PROTECT 250  // milliseconds to keep SW twiddled sound active after doing myDFPlayer.play(mySound)
 uint32_t state_timerForceSoundActv = 0;  // end timer for enforcing SOUND_ACTIVE_PROTECT
 uint8_t state_introSoundPlaying = 1; // we start with the intro sound

+// How many leds in your strip?
+#define NUM_LEDS 241 // number of WS2812B LEDs
 ```

 To get the timing delay for BUSY and get intro to play and then pattern to be announced once and then Cassini to play until a new pattern, we use the following state table.<br>